パズディオーラ

 An ominously lighted bearded man in tweeds.

 John Patrick Pazdziora holds a Ph.D. in English from the University of St Andrews.
-Currently, he serves as project assistant professor at The University of Tokyo.
+Currently, he serves as associate professor in the Department of English at Aoyama Gakuin University.
 He researches Scottish literature in the long nineteenth century, especially the interplay between literature and religion, and has a particular interest in children’s literatures and cultures.

 Dr Pazdziora has taught at universities in Scotland, China, and Japan.
 He has taught EFL and literature classes at all levels and supervised multiple bachelor’s and master’s theses.
 His students have gone on to M.A. and Ph.D. programmes and teach in primary and secondary education.